 Like most CPAP patients, you will establish a pattern early on in your treatment.
 Most CPAP patients get into their patterns within the first week!
 To establish yours, you may have to undergo a CPAP trial that measures how often and how long you use your CPAP machine.
+The way this is measured is through CPAP compliance readings.

-What is CPAP Compliance?
+What Is CPAP Compliance?

 At first glance, it seems easy.
 Simply use your CPAP machine as directed.
 Next, go for a follow-up appointment with your doctor between the 31st and 90th day of your treatment.
 There, your doctor will validate your CPAP compliance by checking the machine to determine how many hours you ran the machine and the amount of time the interface was actually in use.
 Your doctor then sends documentation to the insurance company.